Ray-zyy/TS-Fault/README.md

 We report two complementary quantities:

 * **WC MSE** — the maximum per-configuration faulted MSE over the released grid, directly discretising Eq.
 (3).
-* **WC `r`** — within each dataset, the maximum configuration-level robustness ratio, then averaged across the six datasets.
+* **WC `r`** — within each dataset, the maximum configuration-level robustness ratio, then averaged across the datasets.
 This uses the same within-dataset-then-average convention as AVG `r`, so the two columns are directly comparable.

-> **Scope.** These WC values correspond to the original six-dataset grid used in the submitted paper.
-The finance, IT/Ops, and healthcare extensions reported above are not folded into this table.

 **Worst-case risk over all four modes.** `WC/AVG` is the ratio between the worst-case and average robustness risks.